schanne/kubeflow-and-mlops/README.md

 Note: a similar (but not identical) walkthrough for the Tacos and Buritos model is provided on the [kubeflow website](https://www.kubeflow.org/docs/azure/azureendtoend/).

-1. Clone this repository to your local machine
+1. [Fork](https://help.github.com/en/articles/fork-a-repo#fork-an-example-repository) this repo and clone it to your local machine
     ```
     git@github.com:DivineOps/kubeflow-and-mlops.git
     ```